christopherritter/Encoding-Liminal-Space/Chapter-1_Interface-Protocol.md

 The System Interface prompts you to state the technical ground from which this session's manifestations will crystallize: date, time, GPU capacity, software version, computational infrastructure.
 This is your **local territory**—the bounded space within which all operations occur.

+**System Query Logic:**

-**Conversational Prompt Logic:** *"Acknowledge Constraint: State the date, time, and Digital Environment specifications that define this Territory Baseline.
+*"Acknowledge Constraint: State the date, time, and Digital Environment specifications that define this Territory Baseline.
 What is your GPU capacity, software version, and computational infrastructure?
 This technical ground defines the substrate from which coherence will crystallize."*

 You provide: Timestamp, hardware specifications, software versions, environmental constraints.